FreeStyle: Free Lunch for Text-guided Style Transfer using Diffusion Models: Introduction

 \section{Introduction}

-Image style transfer~\cite{nst0,nst1} intends to transfer the natural image into the desired artistic image while preserving the content information.
-With the recent rapid development of generative diffusion models~\cite{stablediff,sdxl}, image style transfer has also witnessed significant advancements.
-These methods can be broadly classified into two categories: finetuning-based methods~\cite{stylediffusion,drawyourdream} and inversion-based methods~\cite{InST,NullInversion}.
-The former (depicted in Figure~\ref{problem2} (a)) requires optimizing some or all parameters to degrade the model to generate images of specific styles, while the latter (illustrated in Figure~\ref{problem2} (b)) involves learning the specific style concept as the textual token to guide style-specific generation.
+Image style transfer intends to transfer the natural image into the desired artistic image while preserving the content information.
+With the recent rapid development of generative diffusion models~\cite{stablediff,sdxl,PR1}, image style transfer has also witnessed significant advancements.
+These methods can be broadly classified into two categories: finetuning-based methods~\cite{stylediffusion} and inversion-based methods~\cite{InST,NullInversion}.
+The former (depicted in Fig.~\ref{problem2} (a)) requires optimizing some or all parameters to degrade the model to generate images of specific styles, while the latter (illustrated in Fig.~\ref{problem2} (b)) involves learning the specific style concept as the textual token to guide style-specific generation.
 Both approaches often require thousands or even more iterations of training, leading to significant computational costs and a slow optimization process.

-Large text-guided diffusion models~\cite{stablediff,controlnet,imagen}, on the other hand, are typically trained on large-scale datasets of text-image pairs, e.g., LAION dataset~\cite{laion}, which encompasses various style images and corresponding style text prompts.
+Large text-guided diffusion models~\cite{stablediff}, on the other hand, are typically trained on large-scale datasets of text-image pairs, e.g., LAION dataset~\cite{laion}, which encompasses various style images and corresponding style text prompts.
 Consequently, these models~\cite{stablediff,sdxl} inherently possess the generative ability for specific styles.
-This raises the question: \emph{How to leverage the various style generation capabilities of pre-trained text-guided diffusion models for style transfer tasks without additional optimization?}
+Recent works~\cite{alaluf2023cross} have introduced a cross-image attention mechanism to pre-trained diffusion models, enabling control of appearance or style transfer without optimization.
+However, the use of appearance images or style images as references is still required.
+In some applications, users may not have access to reference images but want to engage in image transfer based on style text prompts.
+For instance, users can envision transforming their photos into styles reminiscent of Picasso or Da Vinci without possessing works by these renowned artists.